The Other Boleyn Girl: Plot

+Mary gives birth to a daughter in 1524 and names her Catherine.
+The king is somewhat indifferent to their daughter, who is presented as Mary's child with her husband, and they continue their affair.
+George reluctantly marries lady-in-waiting Jane Parker, and eventually admits to his sisters that he has romantic feelings for a man: Sir Francis Weston.
+Mary becomes pregnant by the king again, and her family returns Anne to court so that she can maintain the king's interest until the baby is born.
+Instead, Anne succeeds as seducing the king away from Mary just as she gives birth to a son, who is also presented as her husband's child.

+The family's attentions shift to supporting Anne, who the king now favors.
+She resists his desires to make her his mistress, instead pressuring him to set Queen Catherine aside and marry her instead.
+Mary reconciles with her husband, William, and they share a brief period of happiness before he dies from the sweating sickness.
+She continues to support Anne, but longs to be with her children at Hever, which she is only permitted to visit each summer.
+Mary observes as Anne, for seven long years, strives to maintain the king's interest.

 Eventually, Queen Catherine stands trial for the validity of her marriage to Henry.
 The king believes she consummated her previous marriage with his dead brother, Prince Arthur, and did not come into their marriage a virgin.
 The Queen is banished, and Anne, now engaged to marry Henry, adopts Mary's son to ensure she has a male heir to the throne.
-Mary, meanwhile, loses her husband to the sweating sickness.
-Anne's determination to become queen reaches new heights while George becomes the subject of suspicions that he is engaging in relationships with male courtiers.

-Essex landowner William Stafford begins courting Mary, who becomes attracted to him because of his love for her children and the possibility of living the simple country life he can offer her.
 Anne suffers a decline in popularity during her travels abroad, culminating in the King and Queen of France, who do not tolerate her position, refusing to meet her.
-She eventually sleeps with Henry after he grants her a title and marries him when he installs a new Archbishop and proclaims himself Head of the Church of England.
-Anne gives birth to a daughter in 1533, who she names Elizabeth.
-Mary marries William but receives orders to stay at court until Anne gives birth to a son.
+She eventually sleeps with Henry after he grants her a title and marries him when he installs a new archbishop and proclaims himself Head of the Church of England.
+Anne gives birth to a daughter in 1533, whom she names Elizabeth.
 Anne, however, starts to lose the king's favor after several miscarriages and stillbirths.

+Mary begins a relationship with Essex landowner William Stafford, despite their difference in rank.
+She marries him in secret and only tells her family when she becomes pregnant and can no longer hide the truth.
+Anne reacts with anger, jealous of Mary's pregnancy after her own repeated miscarriages and stillbirths.